WRDT: FM translator

+Tower collapse

 On June 9, 2025, while farm work was being done in the field where WRDT's daytime transmitter and towers reside, a farm tractor snagged a guy wire on one of the four towers on the site, causing the tower to collapse and temporarily taking WRDT off the air.
 No injuries occurred from this incident.
-Crawford Broadcasting afterward filed a Special Temporary Authority with the FCC (which was later approved) to temporarily broadcast from its separately located nighttime transmitter site full time, at 125 watts non-directional during daytime hours while maintaining its ordinary nighttime signal.
-After insurance claims are processed, WRDT planned to rebuild the tower and resume daytime transmissions from that site in the future.
-By November 2025, normal transmissions have resumed from the Monroe facility.
+Crawford Broadcasting afterward filed for special temporary authority from the FCC (which was later approved) to temporarily broadcast from its separately located nighttime transmitter site full time, at 125 watts non-directional during daytime hours while maintaining its ordinary nighttime signal.
+After insurance claims were processed, WRDT planned to rebuild the tower and resume daytime transmissions from that site in the future.
+By November 2025, normal transmissions had resumed from the Monroe facility.